alttch/psrt/README.md

 ## What is PSRT

-PSRT is pub-sub protocol, optimized for industrial needs: low latency, slow channels and large payloads.
+PSRT is a real-time pub-sub protocol, optimized for industrial needs: low latency, slow channels and large payloads.

 PSRT can process 100K+ messages on a single node with very low latencies (<1ms).
 Speeds are reasonable even with large (1M+ payloads).